-A number of people enjoy morning coffee, and it can also be a great way to catch up with friends and family.
-Most cafés offer free Wi-Fi, so people can also get their work done while guzzling a snack.
-But, visiting your local coffee shop often can put rather a strain on your wallet.
-Keep reading as we go over several coffee spending statistics that you should know this year.
+Several people enjoy morning coffee, and it can likewise be a fantastic way to catch up with friends and family.
+Several cafés offer free Wi-Fi, so people can likewise get their work done while drinking a snack.
+However, visiting your local coffee shop often can put rather a strain on your wallet.
+Keep reading as we go over numerous coffee spending statistics that you should understand this year.

 Top 15 Coffee Spending Statistics

-- The average coffee drinker drinks more than 3 cups daily.
+- The average coffee drinker drinks more than 3 cups each day.

 - Finland and Sweden are the greatest coffee drinkers.

-- Almost half of normal coffee drinkers purchase their coffee outside the home at a drive-through.
+- Almost half of typical coffee drinkers purchase their coffee outside the home at a drive-through.

-- 26% of Americans say that they drink 1 cup or less on a daily basis.
+- 26% of Americans say that they consume 1 cup or less on a daily basis.

 - More people are drinking at least 1 cup of coffee at home.